frc2609/Charged-Up-2023/docs/Robot Instructions.md

 Since making contact with other robots during autonomous mode is prohibited (and you are hopefully not colliding with game objects or the field), the reported position of the robot will be accurate. **You can safely use the robot position in autonomous mode.**

--> Hello and welcome to 2023 Charged Up, where there is an unpredictable balancing platform right in the middle of the field...
--> Add a note regarding this
+**Going over the charge platform or the cable guard will cause the robot to lose its autonomous position.** In order to track its position correctly, the robot must get its position using the AprilTags on the field (or any other method not involving `SwerveDriveOdometry`'s dead reckoning).

-However, in teleop mode, the robot can collide with parts of the field, and other robots, which will cause the reported position to differ from the actual position. **In teleop mode, you should *not* rely on the robot's reported position to be accurate!** This also means that the robot position in the Field2d widget in Shuffleboard may not correspond to its actual position.
+In teleop mode, the robot can collide with parts of the field, and other robots, which will cause the reported position to differ from the actual position. **In teleop mode, you should *not* rely on the robot's reported position to be accurate!** This also means that the robot position in the Field2d widget in Shuffleboard may not correspond to its actual position.

 ## Controls
 ### Driver: